-It is recommended that the Integration Joint Board (IJB):
+It is recommended that the Policy and Resources Committee:

-- 2.1 Note the contents of this Report. - 2.2 Remits to the Chief Officer to present a report outlining the outcome of the review of Dundee Mental Health and Wellbeing Strategic Plan in October 2021. - 2.3 Approves a funding contribution of £180k per annum from delegated mental health funding as Dundee's contribution towards implementing Distress Brief Intervention as set out in section 4.13 of this report.
+- 2.1 Note the contents of this Report. - 2.2 Remits to the Chief Officer to present to a future meeting a report outlining the outcome of the review of Dundee Mental Health and Wellbeing Strategic Plan in October 2021.